How to Do Payroll in Washington State

 You also need to get a Workers’ Compensation Account (WCA).
 When you apply for your business license, a state account manager will contact you to set up your policy.

-Step 3.
-Set up your payroll.
+Step 3: Set up your payroll.
 You need to set up pay runs at least monthly, with additional pay runs for overtime if needed, and determine how you’ll pay your employees.
 See “Minimum Pay Frequency” and “Different Ways to Pay Employees” later in the article.
-Another part of your payroll process is determining how you’ll collect/complete payroll forms and other documents you need to maintain compliance.
+Another part of your payroll process is determining how you’ll collect and complete payroll forms and other documents you need to maintain compliance.

 Step 5: Collect, review, and approve time sheets.
 Washington State is one of the few states that allow up to 10 days from the end of a pay period to pay employees.
 This can help when calculating hours but also imparts different deadlines.
 See “Minimum Pay Frequency” below for details.
 If you have hourly or nonexempt employees, you’ll need a way to track their work time.
 It’s common for small business owners to create their own time sheets (consider one of our free templates) or use time and attendance software, some of which have free plans.

-For Washington unemployment taxes (SUTA): You must send tax and wage reports each quarter whether or not you owe taxes that quarter.
+For Washington unemployment taxes (SUTA): You must send tax and wage reports each quarter whether you owe taxes that quarter.
+Even if you have no employees and no payroll for a quarter, you must file a no-payroll report.
 You can use the Employment Account Management System (EAMS) through SAW to file the reports and pay the taxes.
 Alternatively, you can file the report via EAMS and pay via ePay.
-Use the most current versions of the Quarterly Unemployment Insurance—Tax Summary (5208A) and Quarterly Unemployment Insurance—Wage Detail (5208B) forms to avoid penalties.
-To request the latest forms, you’ll need to call the Account Management Center at 855-829-9243.
-Select Option 4.
+To report accurately, you’ll need each employee’s name, Social Security number, gross income for the quarter, the number of hours worked in the quarter, and the Standard Occupational Classification.

 Unemployment tax reports are due by the following dates: